-As of December 31, 2023, we own and manage, sometimes utilizing third-party property management companies, 20 commercial real estate properties in 8 states in the United States, comprising 3.7 million square feet of gross leasable space.
-In addition to our income property portfolio, as of December 31, 2023, our business included the following:
+As of December 31, 2024, we own and manage, sometimes utilizing third-party property management companies, 23 commercial real estate properties in 7 states in the United States, comprising 4.7 million square feet of gross leasable space.
+In addition to our income property portfolio, as of December 31, 2024, our business included the following:

-Management Services: A fee-based management business that is engaged in managing PINE as well as a portfolio of assets pursuant to the Portfolio Management Agreement, both as further described in Note 5, "Management Services Business" in the notes to the consolidated financial statements in Item 8.

-Commercial Loans and Investments: A portfolio of four commercial loan investments and one preferred equity investment which is classified as a commercial loan investment.
+Management Services: A fee-based management business that is engaged in managing PINE, as well as: (i) a portfolio of assets pursuant to the Portfolio Management Agreement (hereinafter defined) and (ii) Subsurface Interests (hereinafter defined) pursuant to the Subsurface Management Agreement (hereinafter defined), as further described in Note 5, "Management Services Business" in the notes to the consolidated financial statements in Item 8.
+Commercial Loans and Investments: A portfolio of five commercial loan investments and two preferred equity investments which are classified as commercial loan investments.